Advertiser Disclosure

 This is where to stay in New York City if you are a luxury traveler who wants to be in the heart of Manhattan with easy access to the rest of the city.

-Nearby attractions include designer shopping along Madison Avenue, Museum Mile (including the Metropolitan Museum of Art, the Guggenheim, and El Museo del Barrio), and of course Central Park.
+Nearby attractions include designer shopping along Madison Avenue, Museum Mile (including the Metropolitan Museum of Art, the Guggenheim, and El Museo del Barrio), and Central Park.

 7. Upper West Side

-The Upper West Side is for the general traveler who is a lover of culture and arts.
-It’s home to the Lincoln Center and the Natural History Museum as well as conveniently located next to Central Park.
-With beautiful brownstones and manicured streets filled with adorable cafes and nice shops, this is another lovely neighborhood to pick in New York City.
+The Upper West Side is for the general traveler who loves culture and the arts.
+It’s home to the Lincoln Center and the Natural History Museum and is conveniently right next to Central Park.
+With beautiful brownstones and manicured streets filled with adorable cafes and nice shops, this is another lovely neighborhood in New York City.

 Where to Stay: